 8 button mushrooms (or mushroom of choice finely chopped)

 1 small tin of water chestnuts (220 grams) finely chopped

 1 small tin of bamboo shoots (220 grams) finely chopped

 1 thumb sized piece of ginger (grated – I use a microplane)

-2 tblspns of fish sauce (I use Red Boat brand)
+2 tablespoons of fish sauce (I use Red Boat brand)

-1. Heat the coconut and sesame oil in a large fry pan and add your garlic and ginger, stir briefly until fragrant and then add your mince
+1. Heat the coconut and sesame oils in a large fry pan and add your garlic and ginger, stirring briefly until fragrant and then add your mince.

 3. Add your coconut aminos, fish sauce and stir through until some has evaporated and it’s smelling amazing!

 4. Turn off your heat and add your spring onions and lemon juice, stir through.